knpuniversity/rest/knpu/plan.md

 - mention PUT versus PATCH
 - Perhaps allow PATCH /characters/{id} as a valid endpoint

+##### CHAPTER 15: Custom Endpoints

+- and endpoint to make our character study - what should that look like?
+- invent something: "studying" POST /characters/{id}/study
+- add another: "drinking coffee" POST /characters/{id}/drink-caffeine
+- add links for these
+- idempotency again

+##### CHAPTER 16: Custom Endpoint PUT

+- custom PUT endpoint - PUT /characters/{id}/avatar
+- idempotency
+- add link

-##### CHAPTER 15: Allowing application/json submits
+##### CHAPTER 17: Allowing application/json submits

 - Add some listener? (depends on how we're handling forms) that decodes the JSON body to to POST data if the reqeust type is application/json
 - update our documentation to say we allow this

-##### CHAPTER 16: DELETE
+##### CHAPTER 18: DELETE

 - add a delete endpoint
 - introduce the 204 response

-##### CHAPTER 17: Custom Endpoints

-- and endpoint to make our character study - what should that look like?
-- invent something: "studying" POST /characters/{id}/study
-- add a link for this
-- idempotency again

-##### CHAPTER 18: Pagination
+##### CHAPTER 19: Pagination

 - add pagination links on characters
 - talk about IANA
 - add some light details to our documentation

-##### CHAPTER 19: Filtering
+##### CHAPTER 20: Filtering

 - add filtering on characters
 - add documentation about the standard way we'll allow things to be filtered
 - we still don't know what fields can be used on any filter - that's a docs todo
 - why query paramters?
 To avoid /characters/{id}/page/{page}/name/{name}

-##### CHAPTER 20: API Problems
+##### CHAPTER 21: API Problems

 - handling "problems" API Problem or vnd.error

-##### CHAPTER 21: Form Validation errors
+##### CHAPTER 22: Form Validation errors

 - add validation errors to the form (editing/creating character)
 - handle 404's and other errors

-#### Issues

-- missing an example where I create a new sub-ordinate resource (POST /teams/5/matches)
-- missing an endpoint similar to the "payment" on an order example (PUT /orders/5/payment)
+### Topics

 - when are we planning out the API design?
-- consider a PUT endpoint for creating battles: /characters/{id}/projects/{id}/battle
+RESTful Web APIs talks through a great process to help you figure out what resources you have and how you should link them
+- Richardson's maturity model (of course) - but I'd rather show people first, then show this later
+- documentation: what should be documented, and why.
+How can we generate it?
+- curies
+- Options method and Allow header
+- templated links
+- CORS
+- profiles (for pointing to docs)
+- caching
+- authentication
+- versioning?
+- the API "homepage"
-- creating an image link for the avatar of a character
+- creating an image link for the avatar of a character (showing that links can be to non/HAL-format resources)
-- where to break this into pieces?
-- Symfony2 versus Silex?
-- best way to collaborate
-- documentation?
-- documenting the input and output content-types
-- different request/response content-types (the API might allow urlencoded OR json-body requests. based on the request content-type)
-- error codes
-- how much to talk about authentication?

-### Topics
+- touch on more HTTP status codes as they should be talked about
 + basic intro to REST's meaning
 + very basic HTTP intro
 + resources versus representations
 + Content-Negotiation
-- Richardson's maturity model (of course) - but I'd rather show people first, then show this later
 + POST versus PUT (via examples), idempotency
 + 201 response, Location header (our first "link"!)
 + 204 response, when appropriate, etc